hejiepn/massive_parallel_fir_filter/docs/exercises/ex4.rst

 **1. Explore the example**

 *rvlab/src/rtl/student/student_dma.sv* contains a TL-UL host implementing memset which fills a given memory area with a constant value.
 The module *student_dma* is already instantiated in *rvlab/src/rtl/student/student.sv* and connected as a host and device to the main TL-UL crossbar.
-Its CPU accessible registers are defined in *rvlab/src/design/reggen/student_dma.json*.
+Its CPU accessible registers are defined in *rvlab/src/design/reggen/student_dma.json*:

+.. reggen:: student_dma

 Note: To simplify the operation of the bus master module only 32-bit accesses aligned to 4-byte boundaries are used.
 Smaller accesses would involve more complex logic.